ngrx/effects/README.md

 }
 ```

-To stop the effect, simply unsubscribe:
+Unsubscribe to stop the effect:
 ```ts
 ngOnDestroy() {
   this.subscription.unsubscribe();